mausimus/rvcc/README.md

 * implements a subset of C language sufficient to compile itself
 * generates executable Linux ELF binaries for RV32IM and ARMv7
 * includes an embedded minimal Linux C standard library for basic I/O
-* no dependencies - it can work as a microcompiler on environments without GCC
+* single binary - a microcompiler for environments without GCC toolchain
 * written in ANSI C it can cross-compile from any platform
 * simple two-pass compilation process: source -> IL -> binary
 * lexer, parser and code generator all implemented by hand